 The custodial credit risk for investments is the risk that, in the event of the failure of a counterparty to a transaction, the System will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
-With the exception of underlying securities on loan secured by noncash collateral, the System's entire investment portfolio was held with a single third-party custodian in the System's name as of September 30, 2008 and 2007.
-The fair value of the underlying securities on loan secured by noncash collateral amounted to \$228,646 and \$4,749,064 at September 30, 2008 and 2007, respectively.
+With the exception of underlying securities on loan secured by noncash collateral, the System's entire investment portfolio was held with a single third-party custodian in the System's name as of September 30, 2009 and 2008.
+The fair value of the underlying securities on loan securities on loan secured by noncash collateral amounted to \$0 and \$228,646 at September 30, 2009 and 2008, respectively.